Buurazu/turntable-ext/README.txt

-Code for a Google Chrome extension that adds functions to the console: findConnects() - For Connect the Songs room, find songs in your queue that may match (DO NOT RELY ON THIS, the logic is not the same as ref) resetStickers() - Set my stickers back to my original placement animate() - Start animating my stickers with the different CTS stickers stop() - stop
+Code for a Google Chrome extension intended for the Connect the Songs room It will automatically find connects, queue the topmost one, and print a list of connects at the bottom of the page (Don't fully rely on this, but it should be fairly secure!)

+There's also an "animate()" function usable from the developer console that switches your stickers between 3 "CTS" sticker sets, however turntable might get mad at the API calls.